hmrc/upscan-initiate/README.md

     "fileStatus" : "FAILED",
     "failureDetails": {
         "failureReason": "QUARANTINED",
-        "message": "This file has a virus"
+        "message": "e.g. This file has a virus"
     }
 }
 ```